alanionita/GDS_NewsApp/README.md

 * How to provide snappy feedback to a user whilst the app is performing a task
 * Multi-threading and how to avoid memory leaks
 * Using intents to open a link from a ListView item into the user's browser of choice
+* Creating a dynamic 'preferences screen' with preference summaries and the ability to change different preferences

 ### Extra challenges